-- 64. When considering the inclusion of a property in the List of World Heritage in Danger, the Committee shall develop, and adopt in consultation with the State Party concerned, a programme for corrective measures. - 65.
-In order to develop the programme referred to in the previous paragraph, the Committee shall request the Secretariat to ascertain, in cooperation with the State Party concerned, the present condition of the property, the dangers to the property and the feasibility of undertaking corrective measures.
-The Committee may further decide to send a mission of qualified observers from IUCN, ICOMOS, ICCROM or other organizations to visit the property, evaluate the nature and extent of the threats and propose the measures to be taken. - 66.
-The information received, together with the comments of the State Party and the advisory organization(s) shall be brought to the attention of the Committee by the Secretariat. - 67.
-The Committee shall examine the information available and take a decision.
-Any such decision shall be taken by a majority of two-thirds of the Committee members present and voting. - 68.
-The State Party concerned shall be informed of the Committee's decision. - 69.
-The Committee shall allocate a specific, significant portion of the World Heritage Fund to meeting funding requests for assistance to World Heritage properties inscribed on the List of World Heritage in Danger. - 70.
+- 82. When considering the inclusion of a property in the List of World Heritage in Danger, the Committee shall develop, and adopt, as far as possible, in consultation with the State Party concerned, a programme for corrective measures. - 83.
+In order to develop the programme referred to in the previous paragraph, the Committee shall request the Secretariat to ascertain, as far as possible in cooperation with the State Party concerned, the present condition of the property, the dangers to the property and the feasibility of undertaking corrective measures.
+The Committee may further decide to send a mission of qualified observers from IUCN, ICOMOS, ICCROM or other organizations to visit the property, evaluate the nature and extent of the threats and propose the measures to be taken. - 84.
+The information received, together with the comments as appropriate of the State Party and the advisory organization(s) shall be brought to the attention of the Committee by the Secretariat. - 85.
+The Committee shall examine the information available and take a decision concerning the inscription of the property on the List of World Heritage in Danger.
+Any such decision shall be taken by a majority of two-thirds of the Committee members present and voting.
+The Committee will then define the programme

+- of corrective action to be taken.
+This programme will be proposed to the State Party concerned for immediate implementation. - 86.
+The State Party concerned shall be informed of the Committee's decision and public notice of the decision shall immediately be issued by the Committee, in accordance with Article 11.4 of the Convention. - 87.
+The Committee shall allocate a specific, significant portion of the World Heritage Fund to financing of possible assistance to World Heritage properties inscribed on the List of World Heritage in Danger. - 88.
 The Committee shall review at regular intervals the state of property on the List of World Heritage in Danger.
-This review shall include such monitoring procedures and expert missions as might be determined necessary by the Committee. - 71.
-On the basis of these regular reviews, the Committee shall decide, in consultation with the State Party concerned whether:

-- (i) additional measures are required to conserve the property; - (ii) to delete the property from the List of World Heritage in Danger if the property is no longer under threat; - to consider the deletion of the property from both the List of World Heritage in Danger and the World Heritage List if the property has deteriorated to the extent that it has lost those characteristics which determined its inclusion in the World Heritage List, in accordance with the procedure set out in paragraphs 37 to 45 above.
+This review shall include such monitoring procedures and expert missions as might be determined necessary by the Committee. - 89.
+On the basis of these regular reviews, the Committee shall decide, in consultation with the State Party concerned whether: - (i) additional measures are required to conserve the property; - (ii) to delete the property from the List of World Heritage in Danger if the property is no longer under threat; - (iii) to consider the deletion of the property from both the List of World Heritage in Danger and the World Heritage List if the property has deteriorated to the extent that it has lost those characteristics which determined its inclusion in the World Heritage List, in accordance with the procedure set out in paragraphs 46 to 56 above.

-III.
+IV.
 INTERNATIONAL ASSISTANCE